 When a parent, with good intentions, tries to help an adult child to advocate a problem that they should be able to self-advocate, it almost always backfires.
 Most companies won’t even engage with a parent of a customer — with good reason.
 First-hand accounts are critical in resolving a problem.

-Problems being relayed through a third party are often unreliable, especially when that third party is a protective parent of an adult child.
+Problems relayed through a third party are often unreliable, especially when that third party is a protective parent of an adult child.

 So parents, remember, let your children handle their own battles.
 If the battle isn’t important enough for your busy child to make time for, take your cue from them and just “let it go.”